Voltstro/voltstro.dev/contact.md

 Twitter: [@Voltstro](https://twitter.com/Voltstro)

-# Other platforms
+### Other

-Here is a list of other platforms I am on:
+Here is a list of other platforms that I am on:

 * [YouTube](https://youtube.com/Voltstro)